David Koresh: Early life

 At the age of 19, Koresh had an illegal sexual relationship with a 16-year-old girl, who became pregnant.
 He never saw the resulting daughter: the teenage mother thought him unfit to be a father, so she moved away and refused to see him.
 He claimed to have become a born-again Christian in the Southern Baptist Church and soon joined his mother's denomination, the Seventh-day Adventist Church.
 There, Koresh, then 20, and the pastor's daughter, 15-year-old Sandy Berlin, began a two-year relationship.
 During their courtship, while praying for guidance one day, Koresh allegedly opened his eyes and found the Bible open at Isaiah 34:16, stating that "none should want for her mate".
 Convinced this was a sign from God, Koresh approached the pastor and told him that God wanted him to have his daughter for a wife; the pastor dismissed the suggestion out of hand and forbade him from ever seeing her again, an instruction that Koresh ignored.
 With the pastor furious at him and the congregation weary of and repulsed by his sex obsession, Koresh was expelled from the church.

-It was now summer 1981, and Koresh's next move was to Waco, Texas, where he joined the Branch Davidians (splinter group of Davidian Seventh-Day Adventist).
+It was now summer 1981, and Koresh's next move was to Waco, Texas, where he joined the Branch Davidians (a splinter group of Davidian Seventh-Day Adventist).
 Benjamin Roden, who died in 1978, had originated the Branch group in 1955 with new teachings that were not connected with the original Davidians.